merdok/homebridge-webos-tv/README.md

 You also need to enable **mobile TV on** on your TV for the turn on feature to work correctly.

+This is located on your TV under `Settings > General > Mobile TV On`

 On newer TVs **LG Connect Apps** under the network settings needs to be enabled.

 ### Configuration fields